benlansdell/ethome/docs/how-to.md

 head_diff = BodyPartDiff(['resident_neck_x', 'resident_neck_y'])
 recordings.features.add(head_diff)
 ```
 This is more verbose than the above, but has the advantage that the it can be re-used.
-E.g. you could fit the instance to training data and apply it to test data, similar to sklearn's approach.
+E.g. you may want to fit the instance to training data and apply it to test data, similar to an sklearn model.

 ### 3d Features manipulation